-Figure 3: Drilling Holes Identification
+Figure 2: Drilling Holes Identification

-The central hole is for routing the wiring to the controller.
+The central hole, marked "C" is for routing the wiring to the controller.

-- Use the provided drilling template to accurately locate and drill the required holes in the wall or panel. - 4.
-Use the hardware provided to mount the back plate on the wall or on a gang box.
+- 3. Use the provided drilling template to accurately locate and drill the required holes in the wall or panel. - Use the hardware provided to mount the back plate on the wall or on a gang box.
 Be sure to route the wiring via the large center hole in the back plate.
 Check for level. - 5.
-Wire the controller's pre-wired cable as described in Section 3.2.

-Once wired, replace the controller back onto its back plate and secure using the tamper-proof screw and special tool, supplied with the hardware.
+Wire the controller according to the type supplied: pre-wired cable or terminal block terminal, as instructed hereafter. - Once wired, replace the controller back onto its back plate and secure using tamper-proof screw and special tool, supplied with the hardware.

-3.2 Wiring Instructions
+3.2 Wiring the Controller

-The controllers are provided with a one-meter, pre-wired, 10-conductor 18-AWG cable.
+The controllers are provided either with a sixty-centimeter, pre-wired, 10-conductor cable or with a screw-type terminal block: